Antic (magazine): History

-NASA programmer Jim Capparell was an early Atari 8-bit owner.
-He quit his job on 15 January 1982 to found a magazine for the computer.
-Companies such as On-Line Systems, Broderbund, and Synapse Software agreed to purchase advertising in the new publication, and Capparell's staff distributed the first issue of 30 pages at the March 1982 West Coast Computer Faire.
+NASA programmer Jim Capparell was an early Atari 8-bit computer owner.
+He quit his job on 15 January 1982 to found a magazine covering the 8-bit systems.
+On-Line Systems, Broderbund, and Synapse Software agreed to purchase advertising in the new publication, and Capparell's staff distributed the first issue of 30 pages at the March 1982 West Coast Computer Faire.
 The first issue of Antic was published in April 1982.
 While it began as a bimonthly magazine, within a year it had gone monthly.

 By Christmas 1983 the magazine was 148 pages, but in 1984 Antic saw advertising sales drop by 50% in 90 days.
 The Antic Software catalog, bound into each issue, contained public domain software, re-released products from the Atari Program Exchange after it folded, and original titles.
-It helped the company avoid bankruptcy, and in 1985 it started II Computing for the Apple II series.
+It helped the company avoid bankruptcy, and in 1985 it started II Computing for the Apple II.

-Antic started selling games and application software under the name Antic Software after the Atari Program Exchange was closed by Atari, Inc. The Antic Software catalog was bound into issues of the magazine and included former APX titles.
+In 1984, after the Atari Program Exchange was closed by Atari, Inc., Antic started selling former APX games and application software under the name APX Classics from Antic and solicited new submissions as Antic Software.
+The Antic Software catalog was bound into issues of the magazine.